-If you have only one day in Ketchikan, here are the best things to do, where to eat and other uniquely Alaskan attractions.
+If you have only one day in port, here are the best things to do in Ketchikan, where to eat, adventure activities and other uniquely Alaskan attractions.

 12 Best Things To Do in Ketchikan, Alaska On a Cruise

 Ketchikan is a tourist town and almost always the first or last Alaska port on an Inside Passage cruise.
 The town’s small size makes it very easy to navigate in only one day while your ship is in port.
 There are tons of attractions, shops, and restaurants, too, so there’s no shortage of activities.